 To improve Academic Achievement for All Students within the Willingboro Public School District, it must be recognized and understood that every student can demonstrate mastery of the Standards set forth by the State of New Jersey.
 It must also be accepted that students will arrive at mastery of Standards at different times and may require interventions in order to achieve this level of performance.
-Furthermore, the grading floor of 50 for marking periods 1, 2, and 3 at the middle and high schools is a necessary support to aid students in having a chance to recover from low performance earlier in the school year.
-This grading floor does not apply to mid-term exams, final exams.
+Therefore, every student must have opportunities for reassessment on classroom-issued tests and quizzes even if he or she has demonstrated a basic level of proficiency measured at 70% or higher.
+Furthermore, the grading floor of 50 for marking periods 1, 2, and 3 at the middle and high schools is a necessary support to aid students in having a chance to recover from a low performance earlier in the school year.
+This grading floor does not apply to mid-term exams, final exams, and marking period 4.